jd12/city-scroller-workshop/README.md

 ## Setup

 ### Glitch - Beginner
 Let's first start by grabbing a template.
-Go to here and click Remix your Own.
+Go to [here](https://glitch.com/~polarized-land) and click Remix your Own.

-Working in Glitch with p5.js is a little difficult because it doesn't recognize some of the Processing commands so it may show an error even though your code has no errors.

 You'll be editing `city-scroller.js`

-### Github
-You can also clone / download this repository and then open it in your IDE of choice (e.g. Visual Studio Code)

-You will be editing `city-scroller.js`

 You'll notice two functions `setup` and `draw`.
 These are functions that will be automatically called when you run your program.